RoseMaster3000/fightorflight-aggro/README.md

 * * Use a mixin to replace the original max health calculation function,set shouldOverrideUpdateMaxHealth in config/fightorflight.json5 to false to disable it if you don't like the changes I made.
 * * The hp of the pokemon entity is no longer decided by the base stat,it is decided by the hp stat of the pokemon directly now.
 * * The damage a Pokemon entity takes will be dealt to the pokemon,causing the hp to drop,healing the entity will also heal the pokemon(Recommended to use with [Healing Campfire](https://modrinth.com/mod/healing-campfire)).
 (This feature uses some function used by my max health calculation function.
 Disabling the function will also disable this feature.)
-* * Please notice that healing the Pokemon won't heal the entity currently.Just recall your pokemon,use your sitrus berries or anything else and get back to fight.
-Or use the items,recall and send it out again.
 * Some held item will offer damage boost(type-enhancing items,Choice Specs, Choice Band,Muscle Band,Choice Glasses,Life orb)
 * * The life orb will also deal damage to the pokemon like the core series.A pokemon is immune to the damage if the pokemon's ability is Sheer Force or Magic Guard.
 * The sheer force will boost all moves' damage,but the move can no longer apply effects to the entities.(e.g. fire type move will no longer set the entity on fire)